rodionovdima/PhenotypePredictor/phenotype_propagator/README.md

 ## Consensus phenotype prediction.
 We established a procedure to reconcile inconsistent phenotype predictions between the three strategies described above, based on observing discordant gene patterns and/or discordant predicted phenotypes within a given group of neighbor genomes.
 In the rare case of irreconcilable disagreement between the prediction methods, assignment of a consensus phenotype defaulted to that produced by the ML method.
 We assigned consensus confidence scores to each prediction based on the degree of concordance between the three techniques and our confidence in the accuracy of each.
 The complete phenotype prediction process was validated using the 2,856 reference genomes in the mcSEED database, their functionally annotated genes and the accompanying patterns of presence/absence of functional metabolic pathways (curator-inferred binary phenotypes).
-The consensus phenotype predictions are combined into a binary phenotype matrix (BPM) containing the complete set of target genomes/MAGs and 106 phenotypes (output file 'consensusBPM.txt').
-The obatined for each predicted phenotype confidence codees are also provided (output file 'confidenceBPM.txt').
+The consensus phenotype predictions are combined into a binary phenotype matrix (BPM) containing the complete set of target genomes/MAGs and 106 phenotypes (output file `consensusBPM.txt`).
+The obatined for each predicted phenotype confidence codees are also provided (output file `confidenceBPM.txt`).
-Methods used for Consensus Phenotype assignment:
+### Methods used for Consensus Phenotype assignment:
 PR	Pathway Rule-based phenotypes

 ML	Machine Learning (ML) model-based phenotypes

 NG	Neighbor Group-based phenotypes

 PRc	NG-corrected PR phenotypes

 MLc	NG-corrected ML phenotypes

-Confidence codes of Consensus Phenotype assignments: c	consistent phenotypes (with NG) c3	consistent phenotypes (without NG) n0	Inconsistencies between PR/ML & NG (resolved for PR/ML): n1	Inconsistencies between PR/ML & NG (resolved for NG): n2	Inconsistencies between either PR or ML & NG (resolved for NG): n3	Conflict between PR & ML when neighbors are absent n4	Other inconsistences between any of methods
+### Confidence codes of Consensus Phenotype assignments:
+c	consistent phenotypes (with NG)

+c3	consistent phenotypes (without NG)

+n0	Inconsistencies between PR/ML & NG (resolved for PR/ML)

+n1	Inconsistencies between PR/ML & NG (resolved for NG)

+n2	Inconsistencies between either PR or ML & NG (resolved for NG)

+n3	Conflict between PR & ML when neighbors are absent

+n4	Other inconsistences between any of methods

 ## Prerequisites